RosettaCommons/documentation/scripting_documentation/Developing-for-the-Broker.md

 5. Make sure your mover obeys the MoveMap that is passed in through set_movemap.
 (For extra credit, throw an exception of degrees of freedom are accessible in the MoveMap that your mover doesn't know how to move--e.g. torsion angles for a docking mover)
 6. Profit!

-Then, put your mover inside a ScriptCM with the appropriate client Mover and Claim subtags.
+Then, put your mover inside a [[ScriptCM|ClientMovers#ScriptCM]] with the appropriate client Mover and Claim subtags.
 For example,

 ```
 <ScriptCM name="my_mover">